Our staff works closely with members all over Wisconsin. Let us know how we can support your work!

 - Cancer survivorship

 Alex Faust (she/her/hers) provides our members with education and outreach related to cancer risk reduction, with a special focus on alcohol and cancer.
 She has a Bachelor of Science in Public Health and Community Health Education from UW-La Crosse and is a Certified Health Education Specialist.
 Before joining our team, Alex helped health care systems more effectively treat tobacco use and dependence, as an outreach specialist for the UW-Center for Tobacco Research and Intervention.
-In her free time, Alex enjoys doing anything outdoors with her fluffy golden retriever, Howie.
+In her free time, Alex enjoys doing anything outdoors with her husband, son, and fluffy golden retriever.